 Check Your Customer Success Platform

-Any successful CSM knows that you should be using a customer success platform to keep track of customers and any upcoming tasks.
+Any CS platform can be used to keep track of customers and any upcoming tasks.
 Your personalized dashboard can tell you about upcoming tasks, calendars, emails from their customers, and support tickets.
 When customers have reached certain stages in the customer journey, CSMs can be prompted to take follow-up actions.

-With Churn360 for example, you can even use the platform to organize your customer emails and schedule action items or meetings with customers.
-As soon as you log in, you are presented with vital customer information that helps you stay on top of all priorities and tasks.
+With Churn360 for example, you can even use the platform to organize your customer emails.
+You can also schedule action items or meetings with customers.
+As soon as you log in, you are presented with vital customer information.
+This helps you stay on top of all priorities and tasks.

 Onboarding New Customers